ashn-dot-dev/sunder/README.md

 ## Building
 ### Quick Version
-Run `make` to build the compiler.
+To build the compiler, run `make`.

-Run `make check examples` to run the test suite and compile the example programs under the `examples` directory.
+To execute the test suite and compile the example programs under the examples directory, run `make check examples`.

 ### Long Version
 The top-level `Makefile` contains the following important targets: